 Although rare, the most common reported side effects are stomach upsets and allergic reactions like skin rashes.11 Those with a history of asthma, rhinitis and allergy to the daisy family (including ragweed, chrysanthemums and marigolds) are also more at risk.12

 Aim to eat oily fish containing immune-enhancing vitamin D a couple of times a week, and get daily sources in the form of milk, butter and eggs.
 It also helps to include vitamin B6-rich foods like poultry and wholegrains, sources of beta-carotene like sweet potato, carrots, mango and tomato products, and vitamin E-rich nuts, seeds, avocados and plant oils.

 If you feel your diet doesn't quite cut it, consider taking a daily multivitamin and mineral supplement.
 You should also make sure you get enough sleep and pursue light exercise.13

-If you'd like to learn more about how to keep your immune system healthy, head over to our Immunity Advice Centre.
+If you'd like to learn more about how to keep your immune system healthy, select Immunity from the Your health menu above.

 Nothing beats a healthy, balanced diet to provide all the nutrients we need.
 But when this isn’t possible, supplements can help.
 This article isn’t intended to replace medical advice.
 Please consult your healthcare professional before trying supplements or herbal medicines.